lalagarali/SQL-PLSQL-Guide/README.md

 **Database**: Stores structured data for daily transactions and operations.

-**Dataflow** Represents how data moves and transforms between systems.

 **Data Lake**: A large, raw data storage system that holds unstructured and structured data.

 **Data Mart**: A smaller, focused version of a data warehouse, tailored to specific business needs.